familug/familug.github.io/content/sched.md

 ```
 Scheduling policies
    The scheduler is the kernel component that decides which runnable thread
-   will be exe‐ cuted by the CPU next.
+   will be executed by the CPU next.
 Each thread has an associated
    scheduling policy and a  static scheduling  priority, sched_priority.
 The
    scheduler makes  its  decisions  based  on knowledge  of  the  scheduling
    policy and static priority of all threads on the sys‐ tem.
 ...
 API summary
    Linux provides the following system  calls for  controlling the CPU
-   scheduling behav‐ ior, policy,  and  priority  of  processes (or, more
+   scheduling behavior, policy,  and  priority  of  processes (or, more
    precisely, threads).
 ```
 ## CPU chạy thread hay process?